What is BCEF?

 We invite applications that fit into one of four broad categories:

-- Classroom-based grants will be awarded to individual teachers or groups of teachers to support projects that complement, enrich, or expand upon the curriculum.
+- Classroom-based grants will be awarded to individual teachers or groups of teachers to support projects aimed at complementing, enriching, or expanding upon the curriculum.

 - School Grants will be awarded to individual schools for projects that enhance educational opportunities and foster collaboration within a grade level, between grade levels, within a subject area or department, or throughout the school as a whole.